Free Shipping on Fusion over $80 Here

 How to Stain Solid Wood or Wood Veneer

-- Sanding -You can sand the surface carefully using a sander, starting with 80 grit and gradually moving up to 220.
+- Sanding -You can sand the surface carefully using a sander, starting with 80 grit and gradually moving up to 180 grit (80, 120, 150, 180).
 Sand with the grain using very little pressure.
 Just let the sander do the work.
-Sand CAREFULLY because you do not want to go through the thin layer of Veneer and expose the particle board or wood type surface under the Veneer.
-You do not want to use any higher than a 220 grit or it will close the grain of the wood and make it hard for stain to penetrate the surface.
+Sand CAREFULLY if you’re sanding veneer because you do not want to go through the thin layer of Veneer and expose the particle board or wood type surface under the Veneer.
+You do not want to use any higher than a 180 grit or it will close the grain of the wood and make it hard for stain to penetrate the surface.
 In order to use Penetrating Stain it will need to be sanded to raw wood.
 If you’d prefer to Strip the surface instead of sanding move to the next step.

 - Wood Filler – If you have areas that need wood filler I recommend using a colored wood filler close to the color you’re staining.
 When using Penetrating Stain it can be hard to totally camouflage areas that have been repaired with filler.
 If you’re are not happy with those areas showing you might want to consider using Gel Stain (below) which will hide those areas nicely.

-- Wood Conditioner – In order to get an even stained finish I always use a water based wood conditioner on the surface before staining.
+- Wood Conditioner – In order to get an even stained finish I always use a oil based wood conditioner on the surface before staining.
 I recommend this one.

 - Application – I use a lint free rag to wipe on Penetrating Stain with the grain of the wood making sure to wipe off excess.
 Wiping across the surface, with the grain of the wood, in long strokes to remove any excess will insure an even stained surface.
 More than one coat may be required to get the color you’re wanting.

 Gel Stain like General Finishes Gel Stain can be applied over an existing finish or raw wood.